 Les Maîtres du violon: The Rise of the French Violin Sonata

 Join us for an intimate, moving, and informative evening of baroque music on period instruments!
-Guts Baroque Duo performs a house concert in Tustin, CA on October 13th at 6:00pm, presenting a program of virtuosic French violin sonatas.
+Guts Baroque Duo performs on the concert series at St Mark’s Episcopal Church in Glendale on Sunday November 17th at 4:00pm, presenting a program of virtuosic French violin sonatas.

 Cellist-gambist John Ott reveals the history connecting the composers and performers, welcoming you behind-the-scenes as you take in both the music and its context.

 Right around the beginning of the eighteenth century, a change was beginning to happen in the music of France.
 The graceful dance suite of Lully’s time, so beloved by the late Louis XIV, was slowly being supplanted by the Italian sonata.
 The great Italian composer and violinist Arcangelo Corelli had enriched and expanded the capabilities of the violin.
 His collections of sonatas had become staples in the repertoire of every violinist in Europe, and his students had become the dominant violinists of Italy.
 Many French violinists and other musicians traveled to Italy to study with the great masters, then returned to France, bringing with them Italian aesthetics and musical forms.
 As a result, the solo music written for violin gradually shifted towards the Corellian sonata, while still retaining the sublimely intricate and delicate ideas of the French Baroque.
 This program shows the gradual development of the genre of the French violin sonata.